Eigenvalue bounds for distance-edge colorings

 \subsection{Computational performance}

 Next we investigate how the bounds perform for a larger variety of graphs which are built into Sagemath.
 The results can be found in the Appendix in Tables \ref{tab:bound_sim_2} and \ref{tab:bound_sim_3}.
-In Table \ref{tab:bound_sim_2} the performance of the Hoffman-type lower bound (Corollary \ref{cor:ratio_chiprime_2} /\ref{cor:ratio_chiprime_2_reg}) and the first inertial-type lower bound (Theorem \ref{thm:1st_inertial_chiprime}), as well as the induced Wilf upper bound (Proposition \ref{prop:wilf}) are compared to the exact value of $\chi'_2(G)$.
-Analogously, in Table \ref{tab:bound_sim_3} we compare the Hoffman-type lower bound (Corollary \ref{cor:ratio_chiprime_3} / MILP implementation of Theorem \ref{thm:ratio_chiprime}), the first inertial-type lower bound (Theorem \ref{thm:1st_inertial_chiprime}) and the induced Wilf upper bound (Proposition \ref{prop:wilf}) to the exact value of $\chi'_3(G)$.
+In Table \ref{tab:bound_sim_2} the performance of the Hoffman-type lower bound (Corollary \ref{cor:ratio_chiprime_2} /\ref{cor:ratio_chiprime_2_reg}) and the first inertial-type lower bound (Theorem \ref{thm:1st_inertial_chiprime}), as well as the induced Wilf upper bound (Corollary \ref{cor:wilf}) are compared to the exact value of $\chi'_2(G)$.
+Analogously, in Table \ref{tab:bound_sim_3} we compare the Hoffman-type lower bound (Corollary \ref{cor:ratio_chiprime_3} / MILP implementation of Theorem \ref{thm:ratio_chiprime}), the first inertial-type lower bound (Theorem \ref{thm:1st_inertial_chiprime}) and the induced Wilf upper bound (Corollary \ref{cor:wilf}) to the exact value of $\chi'_3(G)$.

+The exact values for $\chi'_2(G)$ and $\chi'_3(G)$ were computed using SAT, by implementing the formulation for $\chi(G)$ from \cite[Section 2.2]{faber_sat_2024}, and using Kissat in Sagemath to solve it.
 In both Table \ref{tab:bound_sim_2} and Table \ref{tab:bound_sim_3}, if for some graph it takes more than 5 minutes to compute the exact parameter value or to solve the MILP or LP implementation of Theorem \ref{thm:1st_inertial_chiprime} or Theorem \ref{thm:ratio_chiprime} respectively, the corresponding entry in the table is denoted by ``time'' instead.
 Graph names are in boldface if one of our bounds is tight.

 While $\chi_t'(G)$ takes too long to compute for a sizable number of graphs, for those that were computable, we see that the bounds from Corollaries \ref{cor:ratio_chiprime_2_reg} and \ref{cor:ratio_chiprime_3} perform well.
 Indeed, for a fair few graphs we find that the bounds are tight, and for others it gets close to the exact parameter value.